hiowenluke/noapi/README.md

 # Noapi

-The easiest framework for API app, [create api app in 5 min](https://github.com/hiowenluke/create-api-app-in-5-min).
+The easiest framework for [Node.js]((https://nodejs.org)) API application, [create one in under 5 minutes](https://github.com/hiowenluke/create-api-app-in-5-min).
 You can define apis and test cases in a simple way, focus on your great project, no need to care about how to manage api services, web service, routes, test cases, etc.

-Noapi is based on [Node](https://nodejs.org) and [Express](https://expressjs.com/), you can use all the middleware of Express or write your own middleware and custom routes.
+Noapi is based on [Express](https://expressjs.com), you can use all the middleware of Express or write your own middleware and custom routes.
 (All of them will be executed before noapi).
 Noapi needs Node 7.6+ for async/await.